goldbergyoni/nodebestpractices/README.md

 ## ![✔] 2.11 Fail fast, validate arguments using a dedicated library

 **TL;DR:** This should be part of your Express best practices – Assert API input to avoid nasty bugs that are much harder to track later.
-Validation code is usually tedious unless using a very cool helper libraries like Joi
+The validation code is usually tedious unless you are using a very cool helper library like Joi.

-**Otherwise:** Consider this – your function expects a numeric argument “Discount” which the caller forgets to pass, later on your code checks if Discount!=0 (amount of allowed discount is greater than zero), then it will allow the user to enjoy a discount.
+**Otherwise:** Consider this – your function expects a numeric argument “Discount” which the caller forgets to pass, later on, your code checks if Discount!=0 (amount of allowed discount is greater than zero), then it will allow the user to enjoy a discount.
 OMG, what a nasty bug.
 Can you see it?

 🔗 [**Read More: failing fast**](/sections/errorhandling/failfast.md)